-- Step 4 Over a sheet of waxed paper, sift together the flour, baking power, baking soda, salt and sugar.
+- Step 4 Over a sheet of waxed paper, sift together the flour, baking powder, baking soda, salt, and sugar.
 Add the flour mixture to the yolk mixture and whisk until smooth.
 In another bowl, whisk the egg whites until stiff peaks form.

-- Step 5 Using a rubber spatula, fold 1 cup (250 ml) of the egg whites into the better, then carefully fold in the remaining whites.
+- Step 5 Using a rubber spatula, fold 1 cup (250 ml) of the egg whites into the batter, then carefully fold in the remaining whites.